29 Viscous-Dominated Flows

 (6)

-This reduced form highlights a direct balance between pressure gradients and viscous forces, which is the essence of viscous-dominated or creeping flows.
+This reduced form of the governing equations highlights a direct balance between pressure gradients and viscous forces, which is the essence of viscous-dominated or creeping flows.
 The absence of inertial terms ensures that the flow is dominated entirely by viscosity, resulting in a laminar, predictable motion.
 The incompressible form of the continuity equation, given by , remains valid for Stokes’ flow.

 Linearity of Stokes Flow